bookofproofs/bookofproofs.github.io/_sources/history/early-middle-ages/alcuin.md

 7. Established a curriculum of basic mathematical operations and their application, including multiplication and division, geometry, and calculations such as square roots and cube roots.
 8. Wrote a comprehensive encyclopedia of mathematical knowledge.

 Born 735, York, Yorkshire, England.
-Died 19 May0804, Tours, France.
+Died 19 May 0804, Tours, France.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Alcuin/)